 Pasar (Market) : The typical market.
 An area specifically selected where a bunch of vendors sells stuff.
 You can easily find morning, afternoon, night and midnight market in Malaysia which sells food.

-Hawkers Centre : An area set up where a group of hawkers permanently operate, they tend to have a proper sit down area for patrons.
+Hawkers Centre : An area set up where a group of hawkers permanently operate, they tend to have a proper sit-down area for patrons.

 Available at All Hours

 Find street food in Malaysia at any time of the day.
 Enjoy Nasi Lemak or Satays first thing in the morning as well as at 1 am after your clubbing session.
-Various street markets and hawkers stalls also tends to operate 7 days a week.
+Various street markets and hawkers stalls also tend to operate 7 days a week.
 Even if you have a short layover in Malaysia, at an ungodly hour.
 You will not be disappointed.
 Someone is out there selling something good for you to eat.

 With Malay, Indian and Chinese influence on your plate, you will be spoilt for choices sampling Malaysian street food.
 When exploring markets, don’t expect to find 5 or 10 food stalls…. expect to find 30, 50, hundreds!
 The best thing is.. you will want to try them all!
 Once a year, during the month of Ramadhan (fasting month), they have daily mid-day to night market, selling JUST food.
 The biggest one is held at a Stadium, yes, you heard right… in a stadium!!
-Imagine the amount of options!
+Imagine the number of options!

 Find it Anywhere

 Street food is not just located in Kuala Lumpur or major cities in Malaysia.
 In fact, you can find them just about anywhere.
-If there is spot where a Malaysian can set up a stall, you will find someone selling food there.
+If there is a spot where a Malaysian can set up a stall, you will find someone selling food there.
 You can find street food in the suburbs, in the kampung area, even high-end area.
 Its everywhere and we mean everywhere!

 It’s Bloody Cheap